Goa gets infrastructure facelift ahead of G20 meetings | Business

 India currently holds the Presidency of the G20, or Group of Twenty -- an intergovernmental forum of the world's 20 major developed and developing economies.
 A series of meetings on different issues related to the G20 are being held in states and Union Territories.

+The first of the eight scheduled G20 meetings in Goa will be held from April 17.

-He said departments concerned have risen to the occasion and are working hard to put in place the required infrastructure for G20 gatherings, which will see participation from foreign delegates besides Indian officials.
+Rodrigues said the departments concerned have risen to the occasion and are working hard to put in place the required infrastructure for G20 gatherings, which will see participation from foreign delegates besides Indian officials.

-Rodrigues said roads in and around Panaji city are getting a major facelift.
+Roads in and around Panaji city are getting a major facelift, he said.

+Bhushan Savaikar, Officer on Special Duty for Civil Works of G20 events, said the city roads are being repaired.

 Savaikar said roads to be used by dignitaries are being given special attention to ensure they are in good condition.